tammert/replicant/README.md

 ## Gotchas
 * doesn't work with Docker image V1 schema
 * all images are kept in memory, so Replicant will need *at least* as much memory as the (compressed?) size of the largest image you want to mirror
-* Docker Hub has rate limit for pulls in place; take this into account when selecting the mode when the source is Docker Hub
+* Docker Hub has rate limit for pulls in place; take this into account when selecting the mode when the source is docker.io